puntonim/aws-clients-monorepo/README.md

 ---

-These utils are not deployed to PyPI.\
+These clients are not deployed to PyPI.\
-See the individual `README.md` file in each util subdir to know how to install and use each util.
+See the individual `README.md` file in each client subdir to know how to install and use each client.

 Copyright